 - tiny red spots on the skin (petechiae)

 - new or easy bruising

 The J&J vaccine uses a different technology from the first two vaccines approved in the U.S.

 Unlike the Pfizer and Moderna vaccines, which are mRNA vaccines, J&J’s is a viral vector vaccine.
 This means that the vaccine is delivered via an adenovirus, a type of virus that normally causes colds.

 The adenovirus is engineered to include a snippet of SARS-CoV-2-DNA, which encodes the spike protein – the part of the coronavirus that latches onto cells.
 This snippet is then sent to your cells to produce mRNA, which tells your cells to make copies of the spike protein.
 Like the mRNA vaccines, this prompts an immune response.

 “Your immune system recognizes the spike protein as abnormal and develops antibodies against it,” says Dr. Zucker.
-It takes about 28 days to get the J&J vaccine’s full protection.
+According to the CDC, people are considered fully vaccinated two weeks after getting the single-shot J&J vaccine.